 If your blog or website is not in the English language and certainly not among the Adsense support languages you will need to understand it will be a violation of the program policy.

 If you try to configure your blog into a multilingual blog and use AdSense code on it.
 It will still be considered a violation of the program policies.

-To avoid been banned, please do not paste your code on a non-supported language blogs or website.
+To avoid being banned, please do not paste your code on non-supported language blogs or websites.

 Altering the Adsense code

-Also, one responsive ad unit could do the trick by displaying all your desired ad sizes, colours, images, videos ads and interstitials.
+Also, one responsive ad unit could do the trick by displaying all your desired ad sizes, colors, images, videos ads, and interstitials.
 Therefore, you do not need to alter the code which will even lead you to more trouble with AdSense.

 Avoid Copyright content violation

 AdSense is highly against copyright violations.
-This means, do not host copyright products on your website or blog as this could instantly get your Google AdSense account banned.
+This means, do not host copyrighted products on your website or blog as this could instantly get your Google AdSense account banned.

-Some of these content includes movies and movie streaming, music, live shows, documents and so on… It will be in your best interest to avoid hosting such content anytime on your blog or website in order to avoid AdSense ban.
+Some of this content includes movies and movie streaming, music, live shows, documents, and so on… It will be in your best interest to avoid hosting such content anytime on your blog or website in order to avoid an AdSense ban.